CUBoulder-FSAE/DashBuildroot/README.md

-# DashYocto
+# DashBuildroot
-Our copy of the TI SDK for the BeaglePlay
+Buildroot repo that contains the build system for our custom packages.